solana-labs/solana-program-library/docs/src/stake-pool.md

 Signature: 39N5gkaqXuWm6JPEUWfenKXeG4nSa71p7iHb9zurvdZcsWmbjdmSXwLVYfhAVHWucTY77sJ8SkUNpVpVAhe4eZ53
 ```

-Now, the new staker can perform any normal staking operations, including deactivating
+Now, the new staking authority can perform any normal staking operations,
-or re-staking.
+including deactivating or re-staking.

 Important security note: the stake pool program only gives staking authority to
 the pool owner and always retains withdraw authority.
 Therefore, a malicious
 stake pool manager cannot steal funds from the stake pool.

-### Example: (Admin only) Set owner
+### Example: (Administrator only) Set owner

-The stake pool owner may pass their admin privileges to another account.
+The stake pool owner may pass their administrator privileges to another account.

 ```sh
 $ spl-stake-pool --pool 3CLwo9CntMi4D1enHEFBe3pRJQzGJBCAYe66xFuEbmhC --new-owner 4SnSuUtJGKvk2GYpBwmEsWG53zTurVM8yXGsoiZQyMJn